upcontent/UpContent-Marketing/content/post/everyone-has-influence.md

 This is what we call the Dale Carnegie approach.
 Heard of him?
 If you haven’t heard of his name, you’ve probably heard of his most famous work, *How to Win Friends and Influence People*.
 (And if you haven’t heard of either, go ahead and get it from your local library ASAP.
 We’ll wait here until you’ve finished it.)
 In his book, Carnegie shares the keys to understanding human nature and how to use that knowledge to become an effective and compelling leader.
 Brilliantly, he recognized that removing his ego and defaulting to letting others be “right” would earn him long-term respect and ultimately win people over to his way of thinking.

-KYLE - QUOTE: “You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you.” - Dale Carnegie, American writer and lecturer
+> “You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you.” <br>
+> *- Dale Carnegie, American writer and lecturer*

 Shifting your focus from your own personal gain to how you can help and learn from others will form lasting connections and, as an added bonus, position you as an esteemed and trusted leader.